Annamayya (film): Reception

 Upon its release, the film became a cult classic and remains one of the most celebrated Telugu movies ever made.
 Although certain aspects of Shri Tallapaka Annamacharya's life story were modified, these creative liberties ultimately contributed to the film’s widespread appeal and commercial success.

 Soundtrack

-Music released on T-Series Audio company.
+The soundtrack of the film was released in January 1997 under T-Series record label.
 The audio was initially released in two volumes (Vol. 1 & Vol. 2) in the Audio cassette format.
 The film album is the highest sold Telugu music album till date.
 Most of the tracks which demanded main lead voices were recorded by S. P. Balasubrahmaniyum & Chitra, who were then household singers of Telugu film industry & also were acclaimed for making this album immortal with their golden voices.
 The rest other singers like M. M. Keeravani, Mano, Sujatha, Srilekha, Purna Chander, Anuradha Sriram & Renuka recorded almost all the backing vocals in the entire album.
 Many krithis of Annamaachaarya were brought back to life again through this album, say Nigama Nigamantha Krithi sung by SPB & Chitra still holds a special place in every Telugu film lover's hearts.